 What are the benefits of an optimised site search?

 When users can quickly and easily find exactly what they’re looking for, they will be engaged, happier and more likely to return time and again.

 But that can be true of any eCommerce tool.

 Let’s delve into internal site search and learn about the specific benefits it can offer.

 At one time or another, we’ve all been guilty of visiting a site for one specific product and then leaving with that plus another five items.

 Not so great when you’re the buyer, but an amazing result for the retailer and one you no doubt want to replicate.

-When a user interacts with your search box, they are open to browsing the products in the search result page.
+When a user interacts with your search box, they are open to browsing the products on the search result page.

 Essentially, think of a shopper in a retail store rooting through the rails of clothes.
 These shoppers may be on a mission to find something specific but could stumble upon other gems in their search.

-Ideally, this is the experience you want to recreate with your site search - connect a customer with the exact product they’re looking for quickly and easily, but leave a little room for product discovery.
+Ideally, this is the experience you want to recreate with your website search engine - connect a customer with the exact product they’re looking for quickly and easily, but leave a little room for product discovery.